hima-97/SQL-Database-Application-and-Transaction-Management/README.md

 To resolve this challenge, you will need to implement transactions that ensure concurrent commands do not conflict.

 Note: transactions must be used correctly such that race conditions introduced by concurrent execution cannot lead to an inconsistent state of the database. <br>
 For example, multiple customers may try to book the same flight at the same time.
-Your properly designed transactions should prevent that.

-Note: avoid including user interaction inside a SQL transaction (i.e. don't be in a transaction then wait for the user to decide what to do) <br>
+Note: avoid including user interaction inside a SQL transaction (i.e. don't be in a transaction then wait for the user to decide what to do).
 The rule of thumb is that transactions need to be *as short as possible, but not shorter*.

 Note: when one uses a DBMS, recall that by default each statement executes in its own transaction.<br>
 This is the same when executing transactions from Python (each SQL statement will be executed as its own transaction). <br>

-Note: the `executeQuery` calls will throw a `SQLException` when an error occurs (e.g., multiple customers try to book the same flight concurrently). <br>
+Note: the `executeQuery` calls will throw a `SQLException` when an error occurs (e.g., multiple customers try to book the same flight concurrently).
 It's important to handle such exception appropriately.
 For instance, if a seat is still available but the execution failed due a temporary issue such as deadlock, the booking should eventually go through (even though you might need to retry due to `SQLException`s being thrown).

 Note: each user starts concurrently in the beginning and if there are multiple output possibilities due to transactional behavior, then each group of expected output is separated with `|`.